bugthesystem/pyley/README.md

   g = GraphObject()

-  // Query all vertices in the graph, limit to the first 5 vertices found. g.Vertex().GetLimit(5)
+  #Query all vertices in the graph, limit to the first 5 vertices found.
+  g.Vertex().GetLimit(5)

   #Start with only one vertex, the literal name "Humphrey Bogart", and retrieve all of them.